-Our Company is subject to regulatory and legislative changes, which can affect our economics and those of our competitors.
+Our companies are subject to regulatory and legislative changes, which can affect our economics and those of our competitors.
 Some regulatory changes could potentially impact the pool of available drivers and the costs of compensation of drivers.
 Various federal and state agencies regulate us, and our operations are also subject to various federal, foreign, state, provincial and local environmental laws and regulations dealing with transportation, storage, presence, use, disposal and handling of hazardous materials, emissions related to the use of petroleum-based fuels, fuel efficiency, discharge of storm-water and underground fuel storage tanks.
 Our drivers and facility employees are protected by occupational safety and health regulations and our drivers are subject to hours of service regulations.
-We are also subject to security regulations imposed by the U.S. Department of Homeland Security and other federal and state agencies that are intended to combat terrorism.
+Some regulatory changes could potentially impact the pool of available drivers or otherwise increase our costs of operations.
+We are also subject to security regulations intended to combat terrorism imposed by the U.S. Department of Homeland Security and other federal and state agencies.
 See the Risk Factors section related to our compliance with laws and regulations in Item 1A of this report.